He is thorough and dedicated.Chambers UK 2024

-...superb work that never needs amending and has good judgement.Chambers & Partners 2023
+...superb work that never needs amending and has good judgement.Chambers UK 2023

-He is collaborative, responds quickly and is very dedicated.Chambers & Partners 2023
+He is collaborative, responds quickly and is very dedicated.Chambers UK 2023

 +44 (0) 20 7421 8052

-Ben is regularly involved in policy challenges in cases concerning diverse subject matter, including discrimination, special educational needs, trafficking and migrant welfare.
+Ben is regularly instructed in challenges to the lawfulness of government policies concerning diverse subject matter, from disability rights, race discrimination, special educational needs, trafficking and migrant welfare.

-Unled, Ben has secured the suspension of two central government policies within the space of a year, following multiple rounds of litigation.
+Unled, Ben has represented clients at the Court of Appeal level.
+He has secured the suspension of two central government policies within the space of a year, following multiple rounds of litigation.

 Key cases & testimonials

 He is thorough and dedicated.
 Ben is knowledgeable on immigration and asylum issues.
-Chambers & Partners 2024
+Chambers UK 2024

 Ben is well respected, responsive and efficient, providing a high quality of drafting and advocacy.
-Chambers & Partners 2024
+Chambers UK 2024

-He provides superb work that never needs amending and has good judgement.Chambers & Partners 2023
+He provides superb work that never needs amending and has good judgement.Chambers UK 2023

 He is an extremely clever barrister, who provides excellent drafting and is also great with clients."
 "He is collaborative, responds quickly and is very dedicated.
-Chambers & Partners 2022
+Chambers UK 2022

 I will never understand how on earth Ben absorbed so much detail… In cross-examination of the other side’s witnesses, Ben very artfully led those witnesses to make admissions that they had avoided.
 He blew their case wide open, making them admit that they should have taken steps to retain data, that they should not have deleted electronic data.
 These were witnesses at the top of the organisational chart.Farzana Saiyed, Employment law client 2020